HNochev/PublicTransportBlog/README.md

 # PublicTransportBlog
  Public transport website built with ASP.NET Core and Angular for course at Software University
 # Overview
  Application made for people who have interests public trnsport.
+It is an example project of C# Backend API which is working with Frontend written in Angular.
 The guest user can read all the publication and extend a specific article.
 The normal user and administrator could add, edit and delete publications.
 The web application has authentication and authorisation multiple roles like Administrator and Normal User.
+The application is tested using xUnit Library.
 # Technologies Used
   - .NET Core 6
   - ASP .NET Core 6
   - Entity Framework Core 6
-  - MSSQL Server
+  - Microsoft SQL Server
   - Angular
   - JavaScript
   - Bootstrap
   - HTML 5
   - CSS
+  - xUnit
 # Application Screenshots
 ## Home page
 ![image](https://user-images.githubusercontent.com/81227461/209320638-e4854131-e816-4ff5-bbb5-abeaf5a7dcfd.png)